How to Do Your Own Museum Scavenger Hunt

 To consider the prize pool, you can do various things.
 Don’t simply demand that everyone finish the hunt, because that will be unrealistic for some of your hunters.
 Set a minimum standard of discovered clues, and help everyone along to ensure that the prize doesn’t elude those who are working just as hard.

 Your museum scavenger hunt should be a fun time for everyone in your group.
 Don’t discourage any active participants, and help those who are struggling.
-Include bonus questions for those that fly through.
+Include bonus questions for those who fly through.
 If one participant finds it too easy, ask if they will help the ones who are having a hard time.
 If everyone works together, you will have a great and memorable time that everyone will want to do again.

 At The End Of The Day, It’s About Each Other